IHTSDO/snomed-publish/closure-main/README.md

     -l, --location      Optional.
 Specify location of database file.
 If not specified, defaults to an in-memory database with increased memory requirements, but much imnproved performance and lower IO latency

-More details on the transitive closure library and algorithm can be [found here](/closure).
+For more information on the transitive closure algorithm, take a look at the [documentation on our wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/algorithm/transitive-closure).
+Here you can also find documentation on the various [input formats](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats)

+The output is generated in the [child-parent format](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats/child-parent-format)

 When you run this program, you have the option of using either a disk based embedded database, or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
 If you specify the --location parameter, a disk based database will be used, and the data will be stored in the file specified by this --location parameter.
 Not specifying the --location parameter forces the use of an in-memory database.